Colorado Avalanche fan appears to wave kale in support of Cale Makar

 Makar, 20, was drafted by the Avalanche in the first round of the 2017 NHL Draft.

-He made his debut with the team in Game 3 against the Flames days after he helped Massachusetts win the men’s hockey national championship.
+He made his debut with the team in Game 3 against the Flames days after Massachusetts fell short of the men’s hockey national championship.

 CLICK HERE TO GET THE FOX NEWS APP